Terms of Service

 Provider makes available an optional endpoint (the “EU Endpoint”) within the borders of the European Union (EU), and it is Recipient’s responsibility to ensure that Recipient Data which is subject to the EU or Swiss privacy standards is directed only to the EU Endpoint.
 Use of an endpoint in a service region is available only with credentials and credits purchased specifically for use in that region’s endpoint.

 Deprecation Policy: Provider will attempt in good faith not to make a breaking change to its API more than one time in any rolling 12-month period; provided, however, if Recipient does not upgrade to the current version of the Services then Recipient waives any and all support from Provider as to the Services and Provider disclaims all representations and warranties otherwise applicable to such Services.
 If Provider makes a breaking change to its API, Provider will endeavor to provide a reasonable transition period in which the old API is still available for use.
-A change to an API method that does not constitute a breaking change if it adds new methods, augments existing methods with additional optional parameters, or augments the output to add new nodes.
+A change to an API method that does not constitute a breaking change if it adds new methods, augments existing methods with additional optional parameters (or, non-optional parameters that have default values), or augments the output to add new nodes.

 Provider reserves the right to charge increased transaction costs (i.e., credits per API call) for use of older major versions when such older major version has been superseded by a newer major version for at least 365 days at time of cost increase, and 180 days prior notice of such increased transaction costs was communicated by Provider via an email setting forth the exact date that costs would change, and what the costs would change to.